adham-elarabawy/open-manus/README.md

 5. [Tools Used](#tools-used)

 ### Current Status & Logbook
+Just wrote up a whitepaper on my [MPC controller for impedance control using current sensing](assets/OpenManus_MPC_Controller.pdf)!

 I have a joint with an embedded magnetic encoder working.
 Currently working on a custom transmission to rotate the motor 90 degrees to be inline to keep the finger compact and the joints serially composable.

 <img src="assets/mk6.png" width="250"/> <img src="assets/mk6_section_view.png" width="250"/>